iobis/mwhs-data-mobilization/README.md

 ## Data standards and required fields

+### Occurrence datasets

 All output will use the biodiversity data standards as [outlined in the OBIS manual](https://manual.obis.org/data_standards.html).
-The following data fields are highly recommended for all datasets:
+The following data fields are highly recommended for all occurrence datasets:

 | Field                      | Description                                                                                        | Darwin Core                                                |
 |----------------------------|----------------------------------------------------------------------------------------------------|------------------------------------------------------------|